-This section takes you through the features of two-dimensional discrete wavelet analysis using the Wavelet Toolbox™ software.
+This section takes you through the features of 2-D discrete wavelet analysis using the Wavelet Toolbox™ software.
 The toolbox provides these functions for image analysis.
 For more information, see the function reference pages.

 Thresholds for wavelet 2-D using Birgé-Massart strategy